quasarframework/quasar-framework.org/source/components/pull-to-refresh.md

 title: Pull Down to Refresh
 ---
-When you want to allow the user to refresh the content or add newest content.
+When you want to allow the user to refresh the content or retrieve the newest content.

 <input type="hidden" data-fullpage-demo="navigation/pull-to-refresh">